pyca/cryptography/docs/hazmat/primitives/aead.rst

         :param bytes nonce: A 12 byte value. **NEVER REUSE A NONCE** with a key.
         :param bytes data: The data to encrypt.
-        :param bytes additional_data: Additional data that should be authenticated with the key, but does not need to be encrypted.
+        :param bytes associated_data: Additional data that should be authenticated with the key, but does not need to be encrypted.
 Can be ``None``.
         :returns: A tuple ``(ciphertext, tag)`` where ``ciphertext`` is the encrypted data and ``tag`` is a 16 byte value.

-    .. method:: decrypt(nonce, tag, data, additional_data)
+    .. method:: decrypt(nonce, tag, data, associated_data)

         :param bytes nonce: A 12 byte value. **NEVER REUSE A NONCE** with a key.
         :param bytes tag: A 16 byte ``tag`` value obtained from a previous call to ``encrypt``.
         :param bytes data: The data to decrypt.
-        :param bytes additional_data: Additional data to authenticate.
+        :param bytes associated_data: Additional data to authenticate.
 Can be ``None`` if none was passed during encryption.
         :returns bytes: The original plaintext.
         :raises cryptography.exceptions.InvalidTag: If the authentication tag
             doesn't match this exception will be raised.
-This will occur when the ciphertext has been changed, but will also occur when the key, nonce, or additional data are wrong.
+This will occur when the ciphertext has been changed, but will also occur when the key, nonce, or associated data are wrong.